 Installing interconnected alarms placed by a professional throughout your house is recommended for better protection.
 However, if you stay in moveable dwellings or relocatable homes, you won’t need too many smoke alarms.

-But always read the NSW guidelines to stay up to date.
-And we suggest checking the alarms regularly to ensure they are functioning correctly.
-Finally, don’t hesitate to contact a licensed electrician near you for Sydney smoke alarm installation, routine maintenance or repair.
+However, always read the NSW guidelines to stay up to date.
+We suggest checking the alarms regularly to ensure they are functioning correctly.
+Finally, don’t hesitate to contact a licensed electrician near you for Sydney smoke alarm installation, routine maintenance, or repair.

 At Bright Force Electrical, our licensed smoke alarm installers can ensure your home is protected with the correct smoke alarms- and no electrical job is too big or small.
 If you have questions about our smoke alarm services, don’t hesitate to ask our qualified electricians!